 After studying horticulture and then spending some years travelling on and off, I moved to New Zealand in 2001.
 Horticulture didn't work out for me - partly due to health issues that started to emerge at the time so I ended up working as a secretary and medical typist for many years.
-Later I went on to a career in publishing working mostly in online communications and as a freelance editor.
+Later I went on to a career in publishing working mostly in online communications and as a freelance editor and digital photograph restorer.

 I did my time in the corporate world doing various city office jobs until at last, in 2016 I achieved my dream of moving to the country.
 I now live in rural New Zealand and spend my days writing full time and enjoying arts and crafts, gardening and walking the country roads.